I remember just after high school when I first started talking about wanting to go live in another country, I got a

 This world is amazing

-I've walked on the Great Wall of China.
 I've toured the Auschwitz concentration camp and saw the rooms where so many souls lost their lives.
 I've sailed around a castle.
-I've sang and danced in front of hundreds of Chinese onlookers.
+I've sang and danced in front of hundreds of onlookers.
 I met an elderly Hungarian man who practiced his English with me on a rickety train one night.
 I've ridden my bike along the Baltic Sea.
-I've said goodnight to 50 students as I tucked them into their tiny beds side by side at the Chinese boarding school.
+I've said goodnight to 50 students as I tucked them into their tiny beds side by side at the school I was teaching at.

 Prague, Czech Republic

 I am so blessed

 I naturally speak the language that so many in the world are trying to learn as a means to get better jobs.
 I have hot water in my shower at all times of the day.
 I control when my heat comes on in my apartment.
 I have carpet.
 I have a car and I can pick up and go anywhere I want whenever I want.
 Public bathrooms are free.
 I am free.
 Traveling has not only given me an incredible love and interest in other countries, but it has also completely left me in awe of how lucky I am to live in the United States.
 I love my country and it will always be home.

 I've gained more confidence